Trust & Estate Litigation

 Another typical basis for trust litigation, the misappropriation of trust assets, occurs when the trustee uses his or her authority over the trust assets to gain a personal benefit or to manipulate the administration of the trust to benefit someone other than the intended beneficiaries.

 There are strict time windows within which a beneficiary must sue a trustee when he or she believes that a breach of fiduciary duty has occurred.
 This makes it imperative to take legal action promptly.
 If the beneficiary establishes that a breach happened, the beneficiary may be entitled to all of the benefits that should have been provided to him or her under the terms of the trust.
-The trustee may be required to pay compensation for the losses caused to any beneficiaries because of the breach and may be removed from serving as a trustee.Consult a Skilled Trust Litigation Attorney in the San Francisco Bay Area
+The trustee may be required to pay compensation for the losses caused to any beneficiaries because of the breach and may be removed from serving as a trustee.Consult a Skilled Marin Probate Trust Law Attorney Serving San Francisco, North Bay and East Bay

-If you are anticipating a dispute over the administration of a trust, knowledgeable San Francisco Bay Area trust litigation lawyer Michael S. Biggs is ready to help.
-He has assisted trustees and beneficiaries with litigating matters regarding these instruments.
+If you are in a Trust Probate Law problem, and need a lawyer for Trust Law, knowledgeable San Francisco Bay Area trust probate lawyer Michael S. Biggs is ready to help.
 Court proceedings are adversarial, and Mr. Biggs can provide the combination of knowledge of law, investigatory skill, tactical judgment, and strategic focus that you need to protect your interests.
-Mr. Biggs represents clients in the California Superior Courts located in Marin, Sonoma, San Francisco, Contra Costa, Napa and Alameda Counties Call us 415-789-5823 or contact us online to set up a consultation.
+Mr. Biggs represents clients in the California Superior Courts located in Marin, Sonoma, San Francisco, Contra Costa, Napa and Alameda Counties.
+Call us 415-789-5823 or contact us online to set up a consultation.
 Mr. Biggs also can also represent people who need a business law attorney, or representation for personal injury, or professional license defense law.